 - Be wary of gift card scams.

 - Communicate on Facebook.

 - Consider delivery options.

 - Don't buy or sell recalled items.

 - Learn which items are not allowed on Facebook.

 - Meet in-person.

 - Protect your privacy.

 - Use online payment methods.

 - Verify the item.

+- Avoid paying by bank transfer.

 - Watch out for counterfeit items.